-The directors are responsible for the other information.
-The other information comprises statutory disclosures and secretary's certificate.
+The Directors are responsible for the other information.
+The other information comprises of corporate information, chairman's letter, board of directors, UBS Group structure, UBS Group Organigram, statement of directors' responsibilities, statutory disclosures, secretary's certificate and financial highlights of the Group.